 Health - Food - Science - Community

-A decline in the risk of oral, pharyngeal, and laryngeal cancer is associated with increase in the consumption of fruits and vegetables.
+A significant reduction in ischemic heart disease risk is associated with habitual consumption of fruits and vegetables.

-Habitual consumption of generous portions of plant foods, such as fruits, vegetables, and legumes, may help to halt the onset of laryngeal cancer.
+Generous consumption of fiber-containing foods, such as fruits, vegetables, and cereals, may hinder the development of type 2 diabetes.

 Frequent consumption of generous portions and different types of vegetables may brighten an individual's chances of evading coronary heart disease.